treasure-data/digdag/digdag-docs/src/command_reference.rst

   Example: --task-log digdag.log

+:command:`--max-task-threads N`
+  Limit maxium number of task execution threads on this server.

+  Example: --max-task-threads 5

 :command:`-p, --param KEY=VALUE`
   Add a session parameter (use multiple times to set many parameters) in KEY=VALUE syntax.
 This parameter is availabe using ``${...}`` syntax in the YAML file, or using language API.